williamdlees/VDJbase-Genomics/README.md

 ```

 ## Conclusions
 This is still missing the 5' UTR sequence.
 I will add it soonish but this is a start.
+There are some errors in some of the sequences.
+But those shouldn't matter too much for now since this will be used to build/code the framework.